Slavetomints/rvc_hacking_toolbox/docs/USAGE.md

 └──────────────────────────────────── version ┘
 Please select your mode Create John Substitution Rules

-Enter what you want to replace, then the value you want to replace it with seperated by a space.
+Enter what you want to replace, then the value you want to replace it with separated by a space.
 Ex 's $' Enter 'qq' to stop entering values a @

-Enter what you want to replace, then the value you want to replace it with seperated by a space.
+Enter what you want to replace, then the value you want to replace it with separated by a space.
 Ex 's $' Enter 'qq' to stop entering values qq